 3. Plan your food delivery menu and services

-Once you understand your target market, you can begin to plan your menu and service offerings.
+Once you understand your target market, plan your menu and services.
 This will vary depending on if you are working with a meal-prep service or local restaurants in your community.

-If you are planning on partnering with local restaurants, partner with a mix of eateries to ensure your customers have appealing options.
+If you’re planning on partnering with local restaurants, partner with a mix of eateries to ensure your customers have options.